✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-06

 If your dog ate more than a safe amount

-Excessive salt causes increased thirst, urination, and in severe cases vomiting or even sodium ion poisoning.
-If your dog has eaten multiple tins of brine sardines: provide fresh water, monitor for vomiting or lethargy, and call the vet if symptoms appear.
+Excessive salt causes increased thirst and urination.
+If your dog has eaten multiple tins of brine sardines: provide fresh water and call the vet if vomiting or lethargy develops.

 Risks to watch for